eldstal/uware/README.md

 file, because recursive deletion of directories is too scary.
 It won't load games from them, though.
 If you want to replace a repository and keep the same name, you have to manually delete it under `repos/`

+`blacklist` is a set of strings that are used to exclude games from the active playlist.
+It is matched against the repository name and game directory, and doesn't need to match the complete name.
+For example, the blacklist string `"test"` will cause games like `Mike/test_game` from being loaded.

 ## Game repository
 A game repository is a git repository and contains two things: